 Portraits

 Portrait mode can produce beautiful results or obvious failures.
 Success depends on lighting, distance, background complexity, and edge detection around hair and accessories.
-See our Portrait Mode guide for details.

 Action and movement